We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Where: 18 Howard Road, #01-06 Novelty Bizcentre, Singapore 369585

 Take a break from museum-hopping and head to Flutes at the National Museum for some kid-friendly fine dining.
-There’s a great kids’ menu (and amazing staff who have been known to take the kids off our hands for a quick minute or five so we could eat in peace.
+There’s a great kids’ menu (and amazing staff who have been known to take the children off our hands for a quick minute or five so we could eat in peace.
 There’s even an escalator behind the museum to take you to straight to Fort Canning to burn off all those calories with some after-lunch adventures.

 Where: 93 Stamford Road, #01-02, National Museum of Singapore, Singapore 178897